fenago/kafka-training/labs/lab7.1/README.md

 This `gradle-avro-plugin` is a Gradle plugin that uses Avro tools to do Java code generation for Apache Avro.
 This plugin supports Avro schema files (`.avsc`), and Avro RPC IDL (`.avdl`).
-For Apache Kafka course, you only need `avsc` schema files.
+For Kafka Training Course, Instructor led, onsite training") you only need `avsc` schema files.

 #### build.gradle - example using gradle-avro-plugin